We are proud to present you with the members of the jury of the second edition of the UCLG Peace Prize.

 Mr Tadatoshi Akiba is the former mayor of Hiroshima and has joined the jury in the previous edition of the UCLG Peace Prize.
 Mr Akiba has brought great improvements to municipal policies in the field of fiscal health, transparency, citizen service and youth violence.
 He has been a visible peace activist as a president of the World Conference for the Mayors for Peace, and an advocate of the abolition of nuclear weapons.

-Dr Katarina Kruhonja is the founder and director of Centre for Peace, Non Violence and Human Rights NGO in Osijek.
+Dr Katarina Kruhonja is a peace activist working at the Centre for Peace, Non Violence and Human Rights NGO in Osijek.
 In 1996,she retired as a medical doctor to join the post-war peacebuilding efforts, coordinating multi-ethnic peace teams which were supporting a processes of peaceful integration in Eastern Slavonia.

 Mr Wim Deetman is a retired Dutch politician and the former mayor of the Hague, the international city of peace and justice and will be joining the jury of the UCLG Peace Prize for the second time.
 He contributed to the decision of the international tribunal of the International Criminal Court being seated in the Hague.
 Mr Deetman is also former chair of the UCLG Committee on City Diplomacy, Peace building en Human Rights.